 - Application photo

-- Details of remuneration expectations
+- Details of the expected salary

 - Application history

-7 RECIPIENTS OUTSIDE THE EU
+7. RECIPIENTS OUTSIDE THE EU

 7.1 Data processing for advertising purposes

-7.2 Data processing at overseas universities
+7.2 Data processing at foreign universities

-8 YOUR RIGHTS
+8. YOUR RIGHTS

-8.2 Right to object
+8.2 Right of objection

-9 DATA SECURITY
+9. DATA SECURITY